MarleyMnd/Matrix_Calculator/README.md

 ---

 ## 📖 Description
-This is a simple matrix calculator that can perform basic operations on matrices.
+This is a simple matrix calculator that can perform ***basic operations*** on matrices.

 ## 📦 Installation
 You just need to clone the repository and open it in your IDE.
-You can also download the zip file and extract it.
+You can also download the .zip file and extract it.
 Be sure a C compiler is installed on your computer.

 ## 📝 Usage